vtog/labGuides/source/ocp/local-mirror-registry.rst

         }
       }

 #.
 Create the following "imageset-config.yaml" file.
+In the example ImageSet
-In the file below I'm
+   file below I'm mirroring 4.12.x, 4.13.x and 4.14.x images and operators.
-   mirroring OCP v4.12, more specifically only v4.12.2.
-I've also added some additional operators and images.
+   Plus some additional images I find useful.

    .. important:: Be sure path in imageURL (line 5) matches the path assigned
       earlier for "quayRoot".